bpuig/laravel-subby/docs/dev/payments/jobs/subscription-renewal-payment-job.md

 is due for payment (that is done in the (Subscription Payment Queuer Job)).

 ## What it does
-This job passes data to and calls `execute()` method on the renewal service.
+This job passes data to and calls `execute()` method on the payment method service.